-Whether dry or wet, look for foods that meet AAFCO standards.
+Whether the food is dry or wet, look for foods that meet AAFCO standards.

-All commercial cat foods—whether dry or wet—provide all the nutrition cats need as long as the food meets the standards established by the Association of American Feed Control Officials (AAFCO) demonstrating that the food is complete and balanced for the cat’s life stage.
+All commercial cat foods—whether dry or wet—provide all the nutrition cats need, as long as the food meets the standards established by the Association of American Feed Control Officials (AAFCO).
+The AAFCO label on a bag of cat food indicates that the food is nutritionally complete and balanced for the cat’s life stage.

 The life stages include adult, kitten, pregnant and lactating females, and all life stages (any cat of any age).